MUltiplexed Survey Telescope (MUST) Science White Paper I: Overview of Large-Scale Structure Cosmology in the Era of

 The impact of these distance measurements on cosmological parameter constraints is shown in Figure~\ref{fig:cospar_BAO}, for the $\Lambda$CDM cosmology and its two one-parameter extensions: o$\Lambda$CDM and $w$CDM, which include $\Omega_k$ and $w$ as additional parameters, respectively.
 In all cases, significant improvements over DESI forecasts are observed.
 These gains are primarily driven by the inclusion of high-redshift samples, which alter the degeneracy directions due to the redshift dependence of parameter constraints.
 As a result, the statistical errors of $\Omega_k$ and $w$ are reduced by approximately 88\% and 70\%, respectively, when comparing MUST to DESI.
 The optimistic and conservative forecasts for MUST yield nearly identical results.
-However, these improvements become marginal when BAO measurements are combined with existing CMB and SN constraints.
-For the $\Lambda$CDM model, this is mainly due to the different degeneracy directions of the CMB and SN results in the $H_0 r_{\rm d}$–$\Omega_{\rm m}$ plane.
-In contrast, the combined results for o$\Lambda$CDM and $w$CDM should be interpreted with caution, as the statistical precision of the MUST forecasts leads to significant tension between our fiducial cosmology and current CMB constraints.
-If future MUST measurements are more consistent with other probes, substantial improvements are still expected.
-Conversely, if such discrepancies are confirmed, they could point to unaccounted systematics or even new physics.